telerik/document-processing-docs/libraries/radwordsprocessing/editing/insert-documents.md

 	</tr>
 	<tr>
 		<td>Insert the source document between runs.
 Source document contains a single section.</td>
 		<td>All of the blocks (Paragraphs and Tables) in the source document’s section will be inserted at the specific location.
 The section properties will be omitted.
-This means if the target document page orientation is <i>portrait</i> and the source is <i>landscape</i>, the result document will have <i>portrait</i> orientation. </td>
+This means if the target document page orientation is portrait and the source is landscape, the result document will have portrait orientation. </td>
 	</tr>
 	<tr>
 		<td>Insert the source document between runs.
 Source document contains multiple sections.</td>